ado-npm/ado-npm/README.md

 --registry <org>/<project>/<feed>
 ```

-Personal access tokens are generated with a 90 day lifetime and permission to read and write packages.
+Personal access tokens are generated with a 90 day lifetime, scoped to a single organization, and have permission to read and write packages.

 ## Install

-Install _global_ packages with a single command, including authorization if necessary.
+Install packages _globally_ with a single command, interactively authorizing if necessary.

 ```bash
 npx ado-npm add --registry <uri> <...packages>